So you have decided to upgrade to v5! Congratulations!!

 php -m | grep phalcon

 One of the biggest changes with this release is that we no longer have top level classes.
-All top level classes have been moved into relevant namespaces (with the exception of Phalcon\Tag).
+All top level classes have been moved into relevant namespaces (except Phalcon\Tag).
 For instance Phalcon\Loader has been moved to Phalcon\Autoload\Loader.
 This change was necessary for the future expansion of the project.

-The Loader component has been moved to the Autoload namespace.
+The Autoload\Loader component has been moved from the parent namespace.
 Some method names have been changed and new functionality introduced.

 __construct(bool $isDebug = false)